 - I build trust by listening and communicating openly.

 - I pursue continual self-development.

-The following principles are valid for management as of January 2019:
+The following principles are valid for management:

 - I think and act in an exemplary manner and in the best interests of the company.